pejuko/i18n-translators-tools/README.md

   Such po file is pretty usable with po editors.

+  To use po files generated (e.g: by merge) with i18n-translate you should include this backend istead of I18n::Backend::Gettext

+      I18n::Backend::Simple.send(:include, I18n::Backend::PO)

 * **yml**; standard yaml files in I18n simple format
 * **rb**; typical ruby files in I18n simple format
+* **ts**; QT Linguist TS format.
+If you are planing to do translation in qt linguist, convert to this format rather then to po.

 New locale files format